 Wilder Communities

-Over 2021/22, the Dunsmore Living Landscape team are going to be creating and enhancing habitats with communities to help transform the environment we live in: restoring, recreating and reconnecting wildlife rich spaces for the benefit of nature and people.
-Enhancements are fully funded and include work such as wildflower sowing, tree and hedge planting and pond creation.
+Our Wilder Communities Project works to improve education grounds, community green spaces and other publicly accessible areas for nature.
+We have been creating and enhancing habitats with communities to help transform the environment we live in: restoring, recreating and reconnecting wildlife rich spaces for the benefit of nature and people.
+Enhancements are fully funded and include work such as wildflower sowing and tree and hedge planting

 The project plays a vital part in Warwickshire Wildlife Trust’s strategic plans for a wilder future, whilst supporting The Wildlife Trusts’ 30 by 30 campaign.
 This aims for at least 30% of our land and sea to be connected and protected for nature’s recovery by 2030, making more space for nature and helping to tackle the three biggest environmental challenges facing us today; the ecological crisis, the climate crisis and the human health crisis, where people are increasingly disconnected from nature.